 Students wishing to find off-campus housing with other Boston Conservatory at Berklee students are encouraged to post on the Admissions Office's Facebook page for incoming students.
 Students can also create an account on proartsconnect.org and use the housing forum feature to connect with arts students from the six ProArts Consortium schools who may be looking for roommates or offering housing in the area.

 When to Start Looking for Off-Campus Housing

 Because finding a room, apartment, or neighborhood in Boston can be difficult if you are not physically in the area, it is recommended that students plan to visit before starting school to search for apartments.
-If hoping to begin a lease in August or September, students should plan to visit earlier in the summer to begin scouting apartment options and avoid the late summer rush.
+If hoping to begin a lease in August or September, students should plan to visit earlier in the summer to begin scouting out apartment options and avoid the late-summer rush.